emf-creaf/medfate/README.md

 -   The package includes a number of *vignettes* that illustrate how to run simulation models in **medfate**.

--   Additional articles can be found at the package [website](https://emf-creaf.github.io/medfate/).
+-   Additional articles regarding parameter estimation and model evaluation can be found at the package [website](https://emf-creaf.github.io/medfate/).

 -   Complete documentation of the models included in the package can be